A Life In The Game of Golf

 Hank was an excellent player and teacher who played on the early PGA Tour for a number of years, including appearances in the Western Open, the 1934 US Open, and the 1934 PGA Championship.
 In 1954 he captured the Wisconsin PGA Senior Championship.
 Having taught thousands of caddies and players his most famous student was Johnny Revolta, 1935 PGA Champion, two-time Ryder Cup player and PGA Hall of Fame Member.
 Revolta dedicated his highly recognized instruction book, 'Johnny Revolta's Short Cuts to Better Golf' to the game and Dettlaff.

-Billy was born in 1950 and grew up in the game to follow in his father’s footsteps.
+Billy was born in 1950.
+He grew up in the game to follow in his father’s footsteps.
 After his father's death in 1956 his mother kept golf and his father’s memory alive in his life.
 As a teenager he worked in the clubhouse at Lakeshore, as a caddie at Lakeshore and Oshkosh Country Club, and on the golf course maintenance crews at both locations.

-He earned a Bachelor of Science Degree majoring in Journalism and minoring in Radio-TV-Film at the University of Wisconsin – Oshkosh.
+He earned a BS degree majoring in Journalism and minoring in Radio-TV-Film at the University of Wisconsin – Oshkosh.
 While there he won a number of national journalism awards.
 Following college he worked for five years in suburban Chicago journalism at the Free Press Newspaper Group.
 He is a member of Sigma Delta Chi - The Society of Professional Journalists.

 In 1978 he left the newspaper business to pursue his dream of being a PGA club professional.
 His career started in November of that year at Inverrary Country Club in Lauderhill, Florida, home of the Jackie Gleason Inverrary Classic.
 Quickly moving through the PGA Apprentice Program he gained PGA membership in 1981, then attained the PGA’s highest classification of Master Professional in 1988.
-Billy has been active in the PGA serving on Chapter, Section, and National levels, has been recognized with numerous honors and awards, and has served PGA Education on the Adjunct Faculty.
+Billy has served the PGA on Chapter, Section, and National levels.
+He has been recognized with numerous honors and awards, and has served PGA Education on the Adjunct Faculty.

 Billy was the Head Professional at Inverrary from 1981 through 1987.
 He worked for the PGA Tour’s TPC Network for 22 years as a Director of Golf/General Manager at TPC Eagle Trace in Coral Springs, FL, TPC Michigan in Dearborn, MI, TPC Jasna Polana in Princeton, NJ, and TPC Sawgrass in Ponte Vedra Beach, FL.
 When he retired from the PGA Tour in 2009 he was the TPC Network's National Director of Golf based at TPC Sawgrass.